greyhoof/Horizon/PRIVACY.md

 Your IP address will be exposed to all of these services.

 ## Link Previews
-When the 'Link Preview' feature is used, F-Chat Rising will connect to the URL being previewed and any other hosts that are linked from the page being previewed.
+When the 'Link Preview' feature is used, F-Chat Horizon will connect to the URL being previewed and any other hosts that are linked from the page being previewed.

-* F-Chat Rising uses [@cliqz/adblocker](https://github.com/ghostery/adblocker) to block as many ads and trackers as possible.
+* F-Chat Horizon uses [@cliqz/adblocker](https://github.com/ghostery/adblocker) to block as many ads and trackers as possible.
 * Using the Link Preview feature will expose you to similar risks that opening a link in your web browser does.
-* If you are concerned about your security or privacy, consider disabling the link preview feature in F-Chat Rising settings.
+* If you are concerned about your security or privacy, consider disabling the link preview feature in F-Chat Horizon settings.
-* In some cases F-Chat Rising uses 'proxy services' that help formatting Link Previews.
+* In some cases F-Chat Horizon uses 'proxy services' that help formatting Link Previews.
 For example:
   * Twitter previews are proxied through `api.fxtwitter.com`
   * YouTube previews are proxied through `yewtu.be`

 ## High-Quality Portraits
-When 'High-Quality Portraits' feature is used, F-Chat Rising may connect to the following additional domains:
+When 'High-Quality Portraits' feature is used, F-Chat Horizon may connect to the following additional domains:

 * iili.io
 * e621.net